 ***The MOD Lab has been recently updated with new carpet and new desks with retractable flat surface work panels allowing for dual work modalities.
 Please take the greatest care in maintaining these resources for the usage and enjoyment of all McCombs technology users.***

-Summer 2014 hours for the MOD Lab are 8am-5pm weekdays (class reservation availability only) and from 5pm until 9pm weekdays for general McCombs student usage.
-The lab will be staffed by a lab supervisor from 5pm until 9pm on weekdays.
+Fall 2014 hours for the MOD Lab are 8am-5pm weekdays (class reservation availability only) and from 5pm until 12am weekdays for general McCombs student usage.
+The lab will be staffed by a lab supervisor from 5pm until 12am on weekdays.
 Hours are subject to change according to class schedules and other variables.
 Do not depend on this lab being open at any given time.
 Extended hours will be available during midterms and finals.
 Food and drink are strictly prohibited in the MOD Lab.

 Box cloud storage is a free campus-wide service that allows faculty, staff. and students at the University of Texas at Austin to use Box Cloud-based file sharing for business and academic purposes.